mbentley/docker-in-docker/scripts/README.md

 ### Launching Docker EE with default configuration
 ```
-./dind_ddc launch all
+./dind_docker_enterprise launch all
 ```

 [![asciicast](https://asciinema.org/a/125041.png)](https://asciinema.org/a/125041)

 ### Using an environment file for persistent settings
 With the many configuration options comes the difficulty in keeping track of the environment variables you've set.
 To make this easier, use an environment variable file.
 This section covers how to do so with an example of launching Docker EE using tech preview images.
-There are also may other scenarios that you can launch enviroments for with `dind_ddc`.
+There are also may other scenarios that you can launch enviroments for with `dind_docker_enterprise`.
 See [Launching UCP and DTR in various configurations](#launching-ucp-and-dtr-in-various-configurations) for examples.

 1. Create or modify one of the example environment files with the custom variables you would like to use while launching your environment.
 There are example environment files for [tech preview](./17.06-tp.env), [beta](./17.06-beta.env), [17.03](./17.03.env), and [17.06](./17.06.env) in this repository.